basarat/notes/Updating repo to TSD.md

 tsd init
 ```

-this creates `tsd.json` which you should open and update the path to match your layout.
+this creates `tsd.json` which you should open and update the `path` variable to match your folder layout.

 then for each definition (overwrite def, save to config and action install):